-CALIFORNIA WATER SERVICE GROUP Notes to Consolidated Financial Statements (Continued)

-December 31, 2015, 2014, and 2013
+Notes to Consolidated Financial Statements (Continued) December 31, 2016, 2015, and 2014 Dollar amounts in thousands unless otherwise stated

 Other Postretirement Plan

 The Company provides substantially all active, permanent employees with medical, dental, and vision benefits through a self-insured plan.
 Employees retiring at or after age 58, along with their spouses and dependents, continue participation in the plan by payment of a premium.
 Plan assets are invested in mutual funds, short-term money market instruments and commercial paper based upon a similar asset mix to the pension plan.
 Retired employees are also provided with a five thousand dollar life insurance benefit.